 There's a limit to how much you can contribute to an IRA in a given year.
 Traditional and Roth IRA contribution limits typically increase with the inflation rate in $500 increments.
 The contribution limit doesn't increase in some years if inflation wasn't significant enough to trigger the next increment.

 An investor can contribute to either a traditional or Roth IRA or split their contributions between the two, but the combined annual contribution can't exceed the overall limit.
 The maximum you can contribute across all IRAs is $6,000 for 2021 and 2022, but you can make an additional catch-up contribution of up to $1,000, for a total of $7,000, if you're age 50 or older.

-The maximum you can contribute across all IRAs is $6,000 for 2020.
-If you're age 50 or older, you can make an additional contribution of up to $1,000 if you're 50 or older.
+- The maximum you can contribute across all IRAs is $6,000, but you can make an additional contribution of up to $1,000 if you're 50 or older.

-Traditional IRA and Roth IRA Contribution Limits
+Traditional and Roth IRA Contribution Limits in 2022

 |TAX YEAR||AGE 49 & BELOW||AGE 50 & ABOVE|